 The use of async/await launched a big boom in asynchronous programming in .NET, mainly because it is so easy to use.
 But not every developer knows exactly what lies beneath async/await, which can lead to unconscious errors.
-In this blog series, we will give you a look under the hood and show you the potentially dangerous place you may encounter when programming with async/await.
+In this blog series of 3 parts (see the 2nd part, see the 3rd part) we will give you a look under the hood and show you the potentially dangerous place you may encounter when programming with async/await.

 What is asynchronous calling and why is it good to use it?